FOI officer questions #

 - Do you publish email addresses or mobile phone numbers? #

-To prevent spam, we automatically remove most emails and some mobile numbers from responses to requests.
-Please contact us if we've missed one.
-For technical reasons we don't always remove them from attachments, such as certain PDFs.
+To protect their owners from spam, we automatically remove most emails and some mobile numbers from responses to requests.
+Please contact us if you’d like us to remove one our system has missed.
+For technical reasons we don’t always manage to remove them from attachments, such as certain PDFs.

-If you need to know what an address was that we've removed, please get in touch with us.
-Occasionally, an email address forms an important part of a response and we will post it up in an obscured form in an annotation.
+If you need to know what an address was that we’ve removed, please get in touch with us.
+Occasionally, an email address forms an important part of a response and we will post it up in an annotation.
+Our volunteer team doesn’t have the capacity to deal with large numbers of requests to reveal email addresses so currently our service is not suited to requests for email contact details.

-- Our Freedom of Information law is "applicant blind", so anyone in the world can request the same document and get a copy of it.
-If you think our making a document available on the internet infringes your copyright, you may contact us and ask us to take it down.
-However, to save tax payers' money by preventing duplicate requests, and for good public relations, we'd advise you not to do that.
+The UK’s Freedom of Information law is “applicant blind”, so anyone in the world can request the same document and get a copy of it.
+If you think our making a document available on the Internet infringes your copyright, you may contact us and ask us to take it down.

-- After three months of inactivity, WhatDoTheyKnow limits who can respond to a request to stop spammers targeting old requests.
-At that point, the request can only be responded to by someone who's from the authority.
-After six months, the request is closed to responses from anyone.
+After 3 months of inactivity, WhatDoTheyKnow limits who can respond to a request to stop spammers targeting old requests.
+At that point, the request can only be responded to by someone who’s from the authority.
+After 12 months, the request is closed to responses from anyone.
 If you need an old request to be re-opened so that you can respond to it, please contact us.